fmi-basel/LSTree/README.md

 # LSTree

 LSTree is a digital organoid and lineage tree extraction framework for light sheet movies.
 It provides pre-processing, analysis and visualization tools which generate multiple features from the 3D recorded data.
-Ultimately allowing the visualization of these freatures onto both lineage trees and 3D segmentation meshes in a combined way.
+Ultimately, the extracted features can be visualized onto both lineage trees and 3D segmentation meshes in a combined way.

 ## Installation
 It is recommended to create a new python environment and install visualization libraries and cuda (GPU support) with conda: